-Learn do-it-yourself strategies for becoming a locavore — a person who eats food locally grown and produced.
-Demonstrations and talk topics include vegetable and square-foot gardening, backyard composting, greenhouses, beekeeping and backyard poultry.
+The Portland Press Herald previewed the University of Maine Cooperative Extension’s sixth annual Backyard Locavore Day on Aug.
+9. Several UMaine Extension experts will be on hand during self-guided tours of six backyards in Freeport and Brunswick.
+Visitors can learn do-it-yourself strategies for becoming a locavore, or a person who eats food locally grown and produced.
+Demonstrations and talk topics will include vegetable and square-foot gardening, backyard composting, greenhouses and beekeeping.
 Each garden session will feature food-preservation methods, including drying, hot water bath canning and making herbal vinegars and jam.
 Complimentary food samples will be provided.
-UMaine Extension Master Gardener and Master Food Preserver Volunteers, as well as homeowners, will answer questions.

 University of Maine Cooperative Extension will offer a Cooking for Crowds food safety training workshop in Augusta and Skowhegan twice during September.